 Unless the work demands it urgently, make email tasks a priority in the afternoon.
 Your employees should do the vital, creative work early in the morning and the mundane tasks later in the day.

 Another factor that will help productivity, as well as the security of your business, is to install some sort of spam filtering solution.
 Spam is a great excuse for the minds of your employees to wander off, providing a huge distraction.
 Do whatever you can to eliminate that.
+To secure your data from accidental data breaches within the company, you can use software for employee monitoring, to ensure the complete security of your data.

 Task management software like Asana or Jira are a must, but don’t let that be the primary measure of productivity.
 A lot of times the quantity of tasks completed does not directly indicate the actual value created inside your business.